I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 The Brooklyn Toll Booth

 The idea behind selling the Brooklyn Bridge is that the new owner could erect toll booths and charge people for access to Manhattan and then hit them once again on the way out.

 The obvious question to ask the seller would be why are you unloading such a goldmine?
 The scammers had a plausible answer ready for every question; these were superlative salespeople skilled in manipulating the greed and dishonesty of their targets.
 One of the favourite comebacks was “I am a bridge builder not a bridge owner.”

-An impressive file of forged ownership documents were enough to convince a patsy he was about to close the deal of the century.
+An impressive file of forged ownership documents was enough to convince a patsy he was about to close the deal of the century.